FrancoisVongue/20-days-challenge/NODE.md

 The `order` of middleware matters.

-You can `set properties` on the req object for use in later middlewares.
+You can `set properties` on the req object for use in later middleware.
 ```js
 app.use((req, res, next) => {
     req.requestTime = new Date().toISOString();